Keep Woodside Mine Free

 The proposed mine site is just metres away from homes and local businesses, near leading Australian wineries, horticultural and agricultural land.
 Underground blasting, drilling and mine de-watering has the potential to cause significant damage to aquifers and water quality, which provides the only source of drinking water to many residents.
 As part of Adelaide’s water catchment it could also affect the water supply to the greater Adelaide area.

 Noise, dust and aesthetic impact of ongoing mining activity are also causes for alarm.
-We have seen the consequences of a Terramin mine project before at its Angas Zinc mine near Strathalbyn – dormant since 2013 with no clear outcome for the community around its eventual closure or rehabilitation.
+We have seen the consequences of a Terramin mine project before at its Angas Zinc mine near Strathalbyn – dormant since 2013 with no clear timeline for the community around when or whether it will restart or close.
 Terramin has an unsuccessful financial history sustaining large accumulated losses from previous mining operations.

 This mine, if allowed to proceed, will inevitably and irreparably harm the future of a thriving South Australian region.
 We, the undersigned, believe unreservedly that it should not be approved.